byu-is-403/syllabus/basics-of-csharp/csharp-console-app.md

-# C# Console App
+# My First Console App

 The Console in ASP.NET represents a text based computer program (i.e. text terminal) such as a command line text operating system.
 Console applications still exist but for the most part, graphical user interface (GUI) applications are what users prefer.

 Visual Studio .NET has the ability to create console and GUI applications.